utshomax/postman-docs/src/pages/docs/integrations/available-integrations/slack.md

 ## Receive Postman notifications

-For the **Receive Postman notification** integration, after allowing Slack permissions, your integration will be configured.
+For the **Receive Postman notifications** integration, after allowing Slack permissions, your integration will be configured.

 After adding the integration, you can specify which notifications are sent to Slack.
 Update your [notification preferences](https://go.postman.co/settings/me/notifications) by selecting your avatar in the upper-right corner > **Settings > Notifications**.